tomhallam/Blurr/README.md

 ![BLURR](http://freshnode.co.uk/img/blurrheader.png)

-jQuery Plugin to create nice blur backgrounds from an image
+jQuery Plugin to create nice blur backgrounds from an image.
+Want to see an example?
+Have a look here: http://freshnode.co.uk/jquery.blurr/example

 **Support**